anneyoung27/rest_assured_framwork/README.md

-# My Basic framework for API Automation with RESTAssured
+# Basic framework for API Automation with RESTAssured